-Annual fees for entry in 2017-18
+Annual fees for entry in 2023-24

-Tuition and college fees are payable each year for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
+Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on changes to fees and charges.

-In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.
+In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-For the 2017-18 academic year, the range of likely living costs for full-time study is between c. £1,290 and £1,840 for each month spent in Oxford.
+For the 2023-24 academic year, the range of likely living costs for full-time study is between c. £1,290 and £1,840 for each month spent in Oxford.
 Full information, including a breakdown of likely living costs in Oxford for items such as food, accommodation and study costs, is available on our living costs page.
 When planning your finances for any future years of study in Oxford beyond 2023-24, it is suggested that you allow for potential increases in living expenses of 5% or more each year – although this rate may vary significantly depending on how the national economic situation develops.
 UK inflationary increases will be kept under review and this page updated.

 The following colleges accept students on the MSc in Russian and East European Studies:

-You are not expect to contact a potential supervisor before you apply.
-However, in addition to the standard contact details provided on this page, you may address any questions to the REES Administrator.
+In addition to the standard contact details provided on this page, you may address any questions to the REES Administrator.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.